ginnox1/iCADdocs_online/index.md

 [Back to ToC](#table-of-contents)
 {br}

 iCAD softwware is updated with newly launched modules for Diversion weirs design, and embankements analysis.
+Recent updates also include new features to ChannelRate_WSPRO mdoule.

-The latest version is Version 2.8 (Aug 2023) release.
+:bulb: The latest release is **Version 2.8.3.9022**

 If you have not installed this latest release, follow the steps in the **Introduction to iCAD Software** document, chapter on [Setup And Licensing Guide](SetupAndLicensingGuide/setupguide.md#installation-and-setup-guide)

 If you already have the newly released product, use the update resource to ensure you are using the latest and supported version of the software.
 Follow below steps: